Self-assessment

 The self-assessment is divided into five standards.
 Each of the standards describes a domain or area of focus for school improvement, and the rationale for including it in the self-assessment process for a Christian school.

+Each of the 5 standards are described here in an overview statement with buttons to view and respond to each indicator within that standard.
 For each indicator, the self-assessment team reports their school’s level of development as:

 Forming: the school recognizes its need to take significant steps in this area.